timjogorman/RicherEventDescription/guidelines.md

 the injuries occurred while the explosion was in progress.

-Finally, remember that OVERLAP/CAUSES does NOT imply that the effect is contained within the span of the cause.
-Take, for example, the temporal relationship between an earthquake, and the destruction it causes.
+Finally, remember that OVERLAP/CAUSES does NOT imply that the effect is contained within the temporal span of the cause.
+Take, for example, the temporal relationship between an earthquake and the destruction it causes.
 It is certain that some destruction, if not the majority, occurs while the earthquake itself is ongoing, that is, the ground is still shaking.
 However, in any earthquake, there is damage which